-The Nomadic Art Gallery is an art gallery on wheels that is travelling the whole of New Zealand during the year 2020.
-With a total of ten hosted exhibitions, reaching each corner of New Zealand and involving more than fifty artists, this art gallery aims to challenge people’s perception of art.
+The Nomadic Art Gallery is an art gallery on wheels that has travelled the whole of New Zealand during the year 2020.
+With a total of sixteen hosted exhibitions, reaching each corner of New Zealand and involving more than 106 artists, this art gallery has aimed to challenge people’s perception of art.

 This project is run by Arthur Buerms and Eugénie, a dynamic couple from Belgium with a strong passion for art and entrepreneurship.
 Arthur Buerms, the brain behind the exhibitions, is a freelance art curator with a legal background and specialization in copyright law.
 Whether in art or in law, Buerms has always been driven by the fine boundaries in art: what constitutes art?
 And in how far is art influenced by its environment?
 Also intrigued by the social discrepancies and controversies within the art scene, the Nomadic Art Gallery strives to bridge the gap between artists and the often-assumed and so-called “elite” by bringing art to the public.